epfl-ada/ada-2024-project-standarddeviants/README.md

 │   ├── README.md # Explains how to get BindingDB_All.tsv
 │   └── BindingDB_All.tsv
 ├── pip_requirements.txt
-├── results.ipynb
+├── .gitignore
+├── .pre-commit-config.yaml # For formatting code with black on every push ├── results.ipynb
 ├── setup.py # Setup file in order to build the local src package with pip ├── src